matteo14c/HaploCoV/README.md

 ### Important: providing "external" data

-While the HaploCoV was designed to work with data derived from GISAID, the tool can in principle work also with data from other sources, however equivalent metadata must always be provided.
+While HaploCoV was designed to work with data from GISAID, the tool can in principle work also with data from other sources, however equivalent metadata must always be provided.
 To be more clear, this means that in any case you need to provide a metadata table, and that this table need to have at least 5 columns with the following names:
 * "Virus name";
 * "Collection date";
 * "Submission date";
 * "Location";
 * "Pango Lineage";
+an the data described above

 ### Important: using data from Nextstrain

-Users that do not have access to GISAID can obtain the complete collection of publicly available sequences, and their metadata from Nexstrain, please refer to here [link](https://nextstrain.org/sars-cov-2/) for more information.
+Users that do not have access to GISAID can obtain the complete collection of publicly available SARS-CoV-2 sequences and metadata from Nexstrain, please refer to here [link](https://nextstrain.org/sars-cov-2/) for more information.
 Metadata in "Nexstrain format" can be obtained from here[link](https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz).
 Since these data have already been processed by Nexstrain using their *ncov workflow*, allele variants are already included in the metadata file and hence **you will not need to execute *addToTable.pl* on this file**.
 The file however needs to be converted in "HaploCoV" format.
-This can be done by using the *NextStrainToHaploCoV.pl* script included in this repository (see below)
+This can be done by using the *NextStrainToHaploCoV.pl* script included in this repository (see below).

 ### #2 Have all of the configuration files included in this repository